soleilEye/SOC-Analyst/README.md

 You will come across some kind of malicious software when dealing with most threats.
 In order to be able to understand what the actual purpose of these malwares are (they sometimes display different behaviors to mislead analysts) you need to have some skills in malware analysis.

 It is important to at least determine what the malicious file’s command and control center is and whether or not there is a device communicating with this address.

-We have generally discussed what a SOC analyst is, what he/she does and what kind of skills he/she needs to have.
-As we continue with the program we will address technical areas, we will start with the SIEM.